 In the event that the Injected LNG Quantity of the LNG User in volume units exceeds or is less than the Nominated LNG Quantity, in volume units, by percentage greater than the Tolerance Limit of the LNG Planning, the Operator debits the LNG User with the LNG Quantity Planning Charge.
 The Tolerance Limit of the LNG Planning equals to two percent (2%) in case of excess and ten percent (10%) in case of deficit.

-The LNG Quantity Planning Charge is calculated as the product of the Planned LNG Unload Cancellation Charge, which is based on the Nominated LNG Quantity, multiplied the ratio of the absolute value of the difference between the Injected and the Nominated LNG Quantity to the Nominated LNG Quantity, multiplied by three (3).
-The LNG Quantity Planning Charge cannot exceed the amount of one hundred thousand (EUR 100 000) Euros.
+The LNG Quantity Planning Charge is calculated as the product of the Planned LNG Unload Cancellation Charge, as defined in case A) of article 86(8), multiplied by the ratio of the absolute value of the difference between the Injected and the Nominated LNG Quantity to the Nominated LNG Quantity, multiplied by three (3).
+The LNG Quantity Planning Charge cannot exceed the amount defined in case C) of article 86(8).
 If the LNG vessel is transporting two or more LNG Quantities the upper limit of the Planning Charge is calculated separately for each LNG User for the total of the LG Quantities which are transported on its behalf on the vessel in question.
 After the end of the second year in which the Network Code enters into force, the multiplier and the upper limit of the Quantity Planning Charge will be reviewed and determined by decision of the Operator, subject to the approval of the RAE, according to the provisions of Article 69(5) of the Law, three (3) months before the beginning of every second year.
 The incomes from the LNG Quantity Planning Charge are considered income of the Basic LNG Activity and are debited in the corresponding account kept by the Operator.

 The LNG Quantity Planning Charge Form is attached to the monthly invoices sent to each User.
 A template of the LNG Quantity Planning Charge Form is published on the Electronic Information System.